ericabgraboyes/nosql-challenge/README.md

+##### Source Code: The code in this repo uses the base starter code provided.
+The remaining part of the code reflects individual contributions

 ## Project Overview
 The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating. <br> <br>
 The ask is to evaluate some of the rating data in order to help identify where to focus future articles <br>